OlivierSohn/hamazed/BACKLOG.md

+- split Game.Class :
+Game.State

 - make generic : the server sends the game state to the client (putIGame / withAnim)

-- fix ghost note :
-keyPress in game mode, keyRelease in chat mode.
-Hence, we should keep track of which keypresses were sent to the handling function, and let the corresponding key releases through.

 - can `notifyClient' $ EnterState $ Included $ PlayLevel Running` in `clientCanJoin` be made generic?